 In this section you will find proposals, strategies and health models oriented to strengthen and promote health from the perspectives of Traditional, Complementary and Integrative Medicine (TCIM), its therapies and related practices.

-Health, as for the WHO definition, is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
-For this reason, it is important to take into consideration the integrative approach adopted by TCIM to strengthen health (1).
+For the WHO, health is a state of complete physical, mental and social well-being, and not merely the absence of disease or illness.
+(1) This is why it is necessary to take into account the integrative approaches that TCIM can bring to the strengthening of health.

-To mention some examples that will be expanded in this section, the Traditional Chinese Medicine (TCM) proposes a diet based on the characteristics of each food, such as its quality of being cold /hot, as well as flavor and color.
-Additionally, it will propose a "diet” to strengthen patients’ health and prevent diseases according to each individual and their body complexion, also including the time and season of the year.
-The exercises suggested by TCM are Taiichi and Qi-Gong, meditation, appropriate management of emotions and contemplatives practices the cycles of nature, working in tune with the environment to guarantee emotional and mental well-being (5)(6).
+To mention some examples that will be expanded in this section, Traditional Chinese Medicine (TCM), proposes a diet based on the characteristics of food, such as the quality of cold / heat, flavors and colors and, additionally, depending on the patient, their constitution, time and season, a "diet" is designed to strengthen their health and prevent disease.
+Furthermore, the practices suggested by TCM are Taichi and Qi-Gong, as well as meditation, proper management of emotions, and contemplative exercises of the cycles of nature, to act in synchrony with the environment and ensure emotional and mental well-being (5)(6).

-Studies and research show the effectiveness of some of these strategies when it comes to strengthening, promoting health and preventing diseases, as well as in the management of the different pathologies (7)(8).
+There are studies and research that demonstrate the effectiveness of some of these strategies for health promotion and disease prevention, as well as for the management of pathologies (7)(8).

-It is important to highlight the TCIM proposals to strengthen health and create health models that can approach the intercultural perspective and facilitate the integration of these strategies to guarantee the development of full health programs focused on people, families and communities, which are at the same time inclusive for all (2).
+It is important to highlight the proposals that contribute to the strengthening of health from the TCIM, and to create health models that articulate the intercultural perspective, facilitate the integration of these practices as guarantors of comprehensive programs, focused on individuals, families and communities, inclusive and responsible with health (2).

 - Physical activity models